How many times have you said no more working with difficult clients and once again you find yourself with another one.

 They will begin to respect your time, your knowledge, your expertise, your team, and appreciate what you do.

-“Confidence is a Brand that Sells”. – Nancy Ganzekaufer
+“Confidence is a Brand that Sells”™ – Nancy Ganzekaufer

-If you find yourself in a situation with a client with the feeling that there is no way out, hop on the phone with me for an introductory 50-min strategy call, and let’s get you adjusting that difficult relationship once and for all.
+If you find yourself in a situation with a client with the feeling that there is no way out, hop on the phone with me for a business strategy call, and let’s get you adjusting that difficult relationship once and for all.

 Hop into my private FB group the Interior Design Business Forum here to get my daily inspiration, lessons, thoughts of the day and let the community help you become an actionable entrepreneur!!